lidantongxie/lidantongxie-github.io/README.md

+### About this

+This website is about recording my thoughts,life,troubles,motions and feelings.It's just for reminding those times in my whole life.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/lidantongxie/lidantongxie-github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.